There are many articles about things you can do to improve your depression. But what about staying away from those things that can make it worse?

 - Therapists Spill: The Best Ways to Shrink Stress & Anxiety

 The relationship between sleep and depression is a complicated one.
 People with depression tend to have disrupted sleep.
-And people with sleep disorders – specifically insomnia — seem to be more susceptible to depressive symptoms.
-Too little or too much sleep can aggravate depression.
+And

 “Making sure the architecture of your sleep cycle is predicable and sound will help keep depression symptoms from worsening,” Serani said.
 Consistency is key in enhancing sleep quantity and quality.
 Go to sleep and wake up around the same time every day, she said.
 And if you take naps, make sure they don’t sabotage nighttime sleeping, she added.